Your voice can help make metastatic breast cancer clinical trials more diverse.

 A final report that summarizes the research results, and recommends key solutions that pharma and organizations can put into action to make it easier for Black people to participate in clinical trials

 Planning for BECOME began in October 2020.
 In-depth interviews took place in Winter 2020-21.
-The patient survey was released in May 2021, and project findings are expected in Fall 2021.
+The patient survey was released in May 2021 and closed on July 31, 2021.
+Project findings are expected in Fall 2021.